PiyushMittl/java-TipsandTricks/readme.md

 **Durability:** Once a transaction completes successfully, the changes it has made into the database should be permanent even if there is a system failure.
 The recovery-management component of database systems ensures the durability of transaction.

+Question 77:
+what is fork and join in threading.

+Question 78:
+what is class level and object level lock in java.